-As of September 2021 Disneyland is open to everyone.
+As of February 2022 Disneyland is open to everyone.
 They are not requiring proof of vaccine or negative covid tests.
-They are currently requiring masks indoors only.
-This includes indoor restaurants and rides.
+They are currently requiring masks indoors for unvaccinated guests only.
+This includes indoor restaurants, Disney transportation, and rides.

 Why is Halloween at Disneyland so great?

 We could go on and on about why we love Disneyland at Halloween time but we’ll try to stay on point.